 The Purpose of DDF

 - Validate your hunger using your blood glucose as a fuel gauge.

 - Retrain hunger signals to align with your need for fuel.

 - You test to validate your hunger, not eat because your blood sugars are lower, but not hungry.

 - Test glucose before every meal and snack you usually eat.

-- The DDF App (that we use in the Data-Driven Fasting Challenges) will calculate your initial premeal trigger based on the average of your pre-meal glucose.
+- The Data-Driven Fasting App will calculate your initial premeal trigger based on the average of your pre-meal glucose.